Program Application

 What Kind of Research is Supported?

 Arts research is a broad category with infinite possibilities.
-The Alliance of Arts in Research Universities offers one possible definition: “Arts research includes humanities, social sciences, and natural sciences-driven research about and through the arts.”
-(A2RU Insights).
-As examples, two currently funded CARI projects are*:
+The Alliance for the Arts in Research Universities (a2ru) offers one possible definition: “Arts research includes humanities, social sciences, and natural sciences-driven research about and through the arts.” (a2ru Insights).
+As examples, recently funded CARI projects were*:

-Drawing from expressive and visual art as a stimulus for dialogue, engagement, and play, the project nurtures local commitment to environmental stewardship through arts-based workshops that culminate in a community lantern and light sculpture parade and a curated exhibition.
+Drawing from expressive and visual art as a stimulus for dialogue, engagement, and play, the project nurtured local commitment to environmental stewardship through arts-based workshops that culminated in a community lantern and light sculpture parade and a curated exhibition.

 *While community outreach is a central aspect of both of these examples, it is not a prerequisite for funding.